Rubén Sosa

+Uruguay national team in 1984, playing 45 matches and scoring 16 goals in 11 years with his country.
+He represented Uruguay at four Copa Américas, winning the 1987 and 1995 tournaments, and being awarded best player at the 1989 tournament.
+He also represented Uruguay at the 1990 World Cup.

 Club career

 Born in Montevideo, Sosa started his career in Danubio at the age of 15, being one of the youngest footballers to play in the Uruguayan First Division.
 He played for Danubio from 1982 to 1985, when he was transferred to Spain's Real Zaragoza.
 With this club, Ruben Sosa won the Copa del Rey in 1986, scoring in the final against FC Barcelona.

 After playing for Zaragoza, Ruben Sosa was transferred to Italy's S.S.
-Lazio, staying for four years before being sold to Internazionale, where he reached his greatest form as a football player.
+Lazio, staying for four years before being sold to Internazionale, where he displayed his greatest form as a football player.
 He was Inter's leading goal scorer in the 1992–93 and 1993–94 seasons, winning the UEFA Cup in 1994.
-However, the arrival of Dennis Bergkamp in the Summer of 1993, led to splits within the Inter camp, and as a result Sosa left Serie A in the summer of 1995.
+However, the arrival of Dennis Bergkamp in the summer of 1993 led to splits within the Inter camp, and as a result Sosa left Serie A in the summer of 1995.

 After years of success in Uruguay, Spain and Italy, Ruben Sosa played for Germany's Borussia Dortmund, winning the Bundesliga title in 1995–96.

 When he left Borussia Dortmund, he returned to Spain to play for CD Logroñés.
-After a couple of months playing for the team, Ruben Sosa decided to leave in order to make his dream come true: he wanted to play for his favourite team in Uruguay, famous Nacional.
+After a couple of months playing for the team, Ruben Sosa decided to leave in order to make his dream come true: he wanted to play for his favourite team in Uruguay, the famous Nacional.
 At Nacional, Sosa won the Uruguayan League in 1998, 2000 and 2001, becoming one of the fans' heroes.

 In 2002, he left Nacional to play in China's Shanghai Shenhua.
 In 2003, Shanghai won the Chinese Jia-A League title, but the club was stripped of the title in 2013 for match fixing.

 In 2004, he returned to Nacional, this time as assistant coach, winning the 2005 league title.

 International career

-With the Uruguay national team, Sosa won the Copa América in 1987 and 1995, and he played at the 1990 FIFA World Cup in Italy; he also managed a runners-up medal at the 1989 Copa América, where he was named the tournament's best player, and later took part at the 1993 Copa América.
+With the Uruguay national team, Sosa won the Copa América in 1987 and 1995, and he played in the 1990 FIFA World Cup in Italy; he also managed a runners-up medal at the 1989 Copa América, where he was named the tournament's best player, and later took part in the 1993 Copa América.